antimof/UxPlay/README.txt

 other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog

+1.61 2022-12-30 Removed -t option (workaround for an Avahi issue, correctly solved by opening network port UDP 5353 in firewall).
+Remove -g debug flag from CMAKE_CFLAGS.
+Postpend (instead of prepend) build environment CFLAGS to CMAKE_CFLAGS.
+Refactor parts of uxplay.cpp

 1.60 2022-12-15 Added exit with error message if DNSServiceRegister fails (instead of just stalling).
 Test for Client's attempt to using